Royal Communications

 Royal Communications is a branch of the Private Secretary's Office of the Royal Household of the Sovereign of the United Kingdom responsible for media relations and communicating with various organisations and authorities on matters to do with The King and the Royal Family.
 Until early 2014, Royal Communications was known as the Royal Household Press Office.

-The head of Royal Communications is the Communications Secretary to the King and Queen Consort.
+The head of Royal Communications is the Communications Secretary to the King and Queen.
 The post is currently held by Tobyn Andreae.

 Communications Secretaries

 In 2014, the press offices of members of the Royal Family merged for a time at Buckingham Palace, though individual Communications Secretaries for members of the Royal Family were retained.
-Those members of the Royal Family who do not have their own Communications Secretaries are represented by that of The King and Queen Consort.
+Those members of the Royal Family who do not have their own Communications Secretaries are represented by that of the King and Queen.

 The current Communications Secretaries within the Royal Household are: